Comparisons10 min read

 Feature Charles Schwab Fidelity CMA Wise

-Foreign transaction fees ❌ None ❌ None ❌ None (small conversion fee)
+Foreign transaction fees ❌ None ⚠️ 1% (not waived, per Fidelity) ❌ None (small conversion fee)

 Exchange rate Visa/MC mid-market rate Visa/MC mid-market rate Mid-market rate (best available)